raspiblitz/raspiblitz/FAQ.md

 gpg --verify [SIGNATURE-FILE] [IMAGE-FILE]
 ```

-As a result you should see a "correct signature" message with a main fingerprint the same as you can find on the [keybase.io/rootzoll](https://keybase.io/rootzoll) that is ending on `1C73 060C 7C17 6461`.
+As a result you should see a "good signature" message with a main fingerprint the same as you can find on the [keybase.io/rootzoll](https://keybase.io/rootzoll) that is ending on `1C73 060C 7C17 6461`.
 If that fingerprint is correct, the SD card image you downloaded is a original release RaspiBlitz.

 ## How to update an old RaspiBlitz BEFORE v1.0?
 (LEGACY)